eidietrich/mt-election-maps/README.md

 ## TODO:
 - Add to node-based development environment?
 (Webpack?)
-- Update CircleShadeMap.js for refactored data handling & responsiveness
+- Update CircleShadeMap.js for refactored data handling & responsiveness (or just give up on it and build new off of colorMap if I want to go there)
 - Retool DistrictArray.js so it doesn't take hideous data input (have it take multiple files, and move data nesting into the class)
 - Delete districts.json (blegh)
 - Make choropleth obsolete by adding a custom colorBy function to ColorMap